72-Year-Old President Asks A Child If He “Still” Believes In Santa & Yes, There’s Video

-Trump’s Question About Santa To A 7-Year-Old Boy Will Leave You Scratching Your Head — VIDEO
+Trump’s Question About Santa To A 7-Year-Old Child Will Leave You Scratching Your Head — CORRECTION

 This Christmas Eve, President Donald Trump made perhaps the biggest holiday faux pas of them all — he questioned a child's belief in Santa.
 Indeed, while fielding a few calls from children seeking Saint Nick's whereabouts from NORAD's Santa Tracker, Trump asked if one child still believed in Santa.

-Note: CORRECTION: A previous headline mistook the gender of the child whose belief in Santa Trump questioned.
-It has been updated.